Pet Tooth Extraction

 Comprehensive Dental Care in Westwood and Pompton Lakes, New Jersey

 Tooth extractions are just one part of your pet’s dental care.
-Our veterinary dentists offer various services to help protect your pet’s oral health.
+Our pet dentists offer various services to help protect your pet’s oral health.
 Routine teeth cleaning and dental exams keep a dog’s or cat’s teeth free from plaque and tartar buildup and help veterinarians detect issues before they become bigger problems.
 Dental X-rays help guide diagnoses.
 Our team performs oral surgery using ultrasonic cleaners to address complex oral health concerns.

 Motivated by a love for dogs and cats, we’re committed to providing pets and their human companions with the best experience.
 We use advanced tools for diagnosing and treating dental problems, getting a more accurate understanding of your pet’s oral health while ensuring their comfort.